Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 Local site security requirements may preclude use of passwordless SSH access between management nodes.
 A variable has been added to the associated Ansible roles that allows disabling of passwordless SSH setup to any or all nodes.

-From the cloned `csm-config-management` repository directory:
+(`ncn-mw#`) From the cloned `csm-config-management` repository directory:

 ```bash
 grep csm_passwordless_ssh_enabled roles/trust-csm-ssh-keys/defaults/main.yaml